gatsbyjs/gatsby/docs/blog/2017-09-18-gatsby-modern-static-generation/index.md

 - Finally, render the whole site in static HTML and deploy.
 The generator will combine your files and produce a well formed HTML content.

-Let’s say you navigate to the good old site example.com:
+Let's say you navigate to the good old site example.com:

 - The browser requests the page at example.com
 - The server responds with the HTML content
 - The browser renders the page and loads the asset related to the script tag
-- JS will instruct the browser to manipulate the DOM, for example, to show a “welcome to this page” popup dialog.
+- JS will instruct the browser to manipulate the DOM, for example, to show a "welcome to this page" popup dialog.

 A caveat here is that you have to keep the client side logic separated from the backend.
 The client side JS file that shows the modal dialog has nothing to do